How to get users for your app, everything you should know about every step and tool to get this job done.

 Try to make your future product popular and trending even before the release.
 Highlight the benefits, make a great unique value proposition and create discussions around it.

 In general, social networks are one of the most reliable assistants in mobile application marketing.
-Their indisputable advantage is in the high number of users and different audiences.
+Their indisputable advantage is in the high number of potential users for your app and different audiences.
 Then, social media groups are not about paid advertising (except for PPC marketing) as you can make various publications totally for free.

 Start with posting announcements on your own corporate company’s page, create a separate product page completely dedicated to your app, or create a separate community in which you will entice your target audience with useful and interesting content.